Tuesday, September 30, 2008

 Leopold the See-Through Crumbpicker

-Leopold, the See-through Crumbpicker
+Leopold, the See-Through Crumbpicker

-Harcourt Brace & World, 1961
+James Flora ~ Harcourt Brace & World, 1961

 The second favorite Flora for my son behind Grandpas' Farm, the story follows a see-through creature who...